-We just haven’t had enough practice in modelling the minds of others so extensively.
+We just haven't had enough practice in modeling the minds of others so extensively.

 Psychologist Matthew Lieberman points out that it's pretty amazing that we can figure out what other people think at all, but this is a superpower we're only recently beginning to refine and develop.

 The 'Curse Of Knowledge' outright obstructs us from seeing things from a laypersons point-of-view.

 Dan and Chip Heath described this in their book Made To Stick (here's a great summary): Experts in a given domain have figured out for themselves why something is meaningful, and they can then think more effectively in abstractions and jargon.
 But this translates badly to passers-by to the domain, who don't know why something is significant.

 The disconnect is like a visual illusion: it doesn't quite go away even when we realize and acknowledge that it exists.

 The good news is, once you learn to think from a customer-centric, reader-centric, user-centric perspective, you'll find that the responses, feedback, and shares you get are vastly superior.